 How does the GDPR affect Heretto customers?

-Both Heretto and our customers have shared responsibilities with regard to GDPR compliance: our customers as data controllers, and Heretto as a data processor.
+With regard to GDPR compliance, both Heretto and our customers have shared responsibilities: our customers as data controllers, and Heretto as a data processor.
 The data controller, according to the GDPR, is “the entity that determines the purposes, conditions, and means of the processing of personal data, while the processor is an entity which processes personal data on behalf of the controller.”

 Heretto expects our customers to comply with all applicable laws and regulations in connection with the use of Heretto’s software, including allowing Heretto to lawfully process personal data provided by our customers to Heretto.